IAPViewer Documentation

 - Open support site opens https://iapviewer.bdlfoundry.dev in Safari.

-Leaving IAPViewer to send that email (or open the support site) no longer logs you out — see Keep session on switch under Settings.
+Sending that email (or opening the support site) doesn't log you out — see Keep session on switch under Settings.

 Fallback VC IP